 In climbing, you get out what you put in.
 That applies not only to what you do in the gym, but also the choices you make in the kitchen.
-Learn about nutrition for climbers from sports dietitian Amity Warme to provide your body with enough energy for working hard, sending hard, and loving climbing for life.
+Learn about nutrition for climbers from Registered Dietitian Amity Warme to provide your body with enough energy for working hard, sending hard, and loving climbing for life.

 Amity Warme free climbing Golden Gate (5.13b), El Capitan, Yosemite.

-The line between healthy eating and underfueling can be a fine one.
-So how can climbers keep from crossing it?
-Amity Warme, sports dietitian and PhysiVantage pro climber, is here to help make sense of it all.
-Here are a few highlights from her recent chat with Ryan Delvin on The Struggle Climbing Show to help you make friends with food again!
+However, the line between healthy eating and underfueling can be a fine one.
+So how can climbers ensure they stay on the right side of it?
+Sports dietitian and professional climber Amity Warme breaks it down.
+Here are key takeaways from her conversation with Ryan Delvin on The Struggle Climbing Show to help you develop a healthier relationship with food.

 How much does weight really matter?